logzio/logzio-cse/DBProblemsDemoPython/README.md

 - Docker and Docker Compose
 - Git (for cloning the repository)
 - Internet connection (for pulling Docker images)
+- Logz.io account and tokens (for telemetry data)

 ## Getting Started